jankrepl/jankrepl.github.io/_posts/2018-07-11-creating-animations-with-MCMC.md

 ### Gibbs sampling
 Gibbs sampling falls into the second category of samplers that generate samples via construction of a Markov chain.
 As a result, these samples are **not independent**.
 In fact, they are not even identically distributed until the chain reaches its stationary distribution.
-For that reason, it is a common practise to discard the first x samples to make sure that the chain "forgot" the initialization (burn-in).
+For that reason, it is a common practice to discard the first x samples to make sure that the chain "forgot" the initialization (burn-in).

 <br>
 <center><img src="/assets/images/MCMC_animation/gibbs_algo.png" alt="gibbs" width="500" height="600"></center>